Home Page

 • Find, evaluate, and use information effectively and ethically.

-Students may not use the same writing course to meet both the Intermediate College Writing and the Advanced College Writing requirements.
-The courses satisfying the Advanced College Writing requirement differ according to the student's major.
+Students may not use the same writing course to meet both the Writing Across the Curriculum and the Writing in the Disciplines requirements.
+The courses satisfying the Writing in the Disciplines requirement differ according to the student's major.

-Upon completing the Advanced College Writing requirement, students should be able to demonstrate the following learning outcomes:
+Upon completing the Writing in the Disciplines requirement, students should be able to demonstrate the following learning outcomes:

 • Identify and pursue sophisticated questions for academic inquiry.